13th International Hemp Building Symposium Program

 9:25 – 9:45 a.m.

-Pam has currently retrofittied a mid-century built home to be a model of building with hempcrete and employed integrated design for efficiency and quality of life.
+Pamela Bosch, Overcoming difficulties to Building with Hemp in the USA.
+Pam has retrofittied a mid-century built home to be a model of building with hempcrete and employed integrated design for efficiency and quality of life.

 Pamela Bosch